 The quaint seaside village of Capitola began as a humble tent camp along the shore of the Monterey Bay.
 Camp Capitola, as it was known, welcomed its first guests in 1874 making it the first beach resort in California.
 A few years later, it premiered a magnificent wood-frame Victorian hotel — Hotel Capitola — that echoed grand contemporaries like the Hotel Del Coronado in San Diego and San Francisco’s original Cliff House.
 The hotel succumbed to fire in 1929, but the romance of the original beach resort still exists in the colorful, seaside shops and restaurants tucked into a hillside along Soquel Creek.
-Wandering the village and its bayfront promenade — window shopping and snacking along the way — is a quintessential part of a Santa Cruz experience.
+Wandering the village and its bay front promenade — window shopping and snacking along the way — is a quintessential part of any Santa Cruz experience.

 You know summer has officially arrived when the Capitola Beach Company rolls out its rental trailer stocked with everything you need for a fun day at the beach including boogie boards, beach chairs and sun umbrellas.
 Don’t miss their boutique down the street that’s filled with men’s and women’s beach apparel individually selected by owners Jill and Matt.
 Around the corner, Nubia Swimwear offers an exhaustive selection of stylish women’s and girl’s swimwear from designers across the globe.

 An unmistakable part of the seaside landscape is the complex of colorful houses that line Capitola Beach.
 They were built as condominiums in 1925 and were intended to bring Venice’s charm to Capitola.
 The brown houses within the same complex now comprise the atmospheric Capitola Venetian Hotel.
 Snag a multi-bedroom room with kitchen and living area and be walking distance to everything!
 Another village favorite is the Capitola Hotel in the heart of the Capitola Village, just steps from the beach.
 This boutique hotel offers luxury rooms dressed in crisp white cotton linens and the most comfortable beds you’ve ever slept in.

 Capitola has a fascinating history and even the most casual glimpse lends fun insight into America’s captivation with recreation and leisure.
-If you have an interest in the events and forces that shaped the local landscape, drop by the Capitola Historical Museum. for a peek into the town’s rich history.
+If you have an interest in the events and forces that shaped the local landscape, drop by the Capitola Historical Museum for a peek into the town’s rich history.